Case Study

 We achieved this largely through the development of exciting new online content and digital resources, ensuring that the Carnegie Hall community—including hundreds of thousands of young people engaged in our education and social impact programs and music lovers around the globe—could stay connected through music.

 Carnegie Hall partnered with Happily to produce new, signature livestream experiences that give donors access to exclusive artist performances and content.
 Our approach was to create a private microsite where an unlimited number of guests would be able to simultaneously view live content.
-Each event was unique, with a distinct goal and audience, however, each one overall was approx. 45 minutes, with a live host to welcome and conclude the evening, as well as a live audience Q&A after pre-recorded video segments.

 The Happily Broadcast Team was under the direction of Carnegie Hall’s development and media teams, to produce custom livestream broadcasts.
 A Happily Show Producer was in charge of the entire production aspect of the broadcast, which included building schedules and leading team meetings, creating the ROS (run of show) as well as calling cues during the show, and serving as the main point of contact for the Carnegie Hall team, the talent, and the backstage team.